AustinWiley/liri-node-app/README.md

      ```

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-   * You'll use the `axios` package to retrieve data from the OMDB API.
-Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.

 4. `node liri.js do-what-it-says`